Nutrition and Food

 All oils and fats contain varying percentages of saturated, monounsaturated, and polyunsaturated fats.

 Saturated fats are known to elevate blood cholesterol levels and increase the chances of developing heart disease.

 Coconut oil is 92 percent saturated fat(see Figure 5-1).
-Tropical oils can still be found in some brands of snack foods, crackers, cookies, nondairy creamers, and breakfast cereals, although they have been removed from most national brands.
 Do you check for tropical oils on the ingredients labels of the foods you select?

 Figure 5-1 Comparison of dietary fats.
 (Fatty acid content normalized to a hundred %.)